hkust-vgd/architectural_style_transfer/README.md

 #### Style transfer
 1. Download and put [pretrained models](https://hkustconnect-my.sharepoint.com/:u:/g/personal/ychengw_connect_ust_hk/EfrezLEVWgZCtqCbAD_2d9YBAtz722sxbMfxXXSJmPK2tA?e=PKa7Kx) (trained with 256x256 images) in `translation/checkpoints`.
-2. Prepare a set of daytime images and a set of target style image in same domain (e.g., golden style), and put them in `TEST_ROOT/day` and `TEST_ROOT/TARGET_CLASS`.
+2. Prepare a set of daytime images and a set of target style images in same domain (e.g., golden style), and put them in `TEST_ROOT/day` and `TEST_ROOT/TARGET_CLASS`.
 3. Prepare segmentation maps (white for foreground, black for background) for all images, and put them in `MASK_ROOT/day` and `MASK_ROOT/TARGET_CLASS`.
 4. Decide inference image size, e.g., NEW_SIZE = 256x, 512x or 1024x resolution.
 Multiple of $2^5$ is recommended.
 5. Run testing script (see *test_script.sh* as an example):